Endowed Faculty Chairs and Endowed Positions

 Scott Mejia, Soccer

-The Gassman Family Coach in Women's Athletics was established in 2012 by Marvin '33 and Marian Hoffbauer '32 Gassman.
+The Marian and Marvin Gassman Family Endowment in Women's Athletics was established in 2012 by Marvin '33 and Marian Hoffbauer '32 Gassman.
 Marian Gassman played on the women's basketball team during her years at Augustana and went on to be an avid athlete throughout her life.
 Marvin Gassman, a lover of music, played the trumpet at Augustana and sang in the Wennerberg Chorus.

-Kris Kistler has been the head softball coach at Augustana College since 1999, and she has established the Vikings' reputation in both the CCIW and NCAA Division III.
+Kris Kistler was named a Gassman Coach in 2012.
+Kistler has been the head softball coach at Augustana College since 1999, and she has established the Vikings' reputation in both the CCIW and NCAA Division III.

-Scott Mejia began at Augustana in 2000 coaching both men's and women's soccer.
+Scott Mejia was named a Gassman Coach in 2012.
+Mejia began at Augustana in 2000 coaching both men's and women's soccer.
 The Augustana women have compiled a 49-21-7 record in College Conference of Illinois & Wisconsin (CCIW) play under Mejia.